cloudblog004/fantasticfoodies/content/en/posts/2281-how-to-make-perfect-honey-garlic-chicken-stirfry.md

 - "Cook mushrooms and carrots and onions first.
 Onions should be transparent and mushrooms should shrink all teeny tiny."
 - "Add broccoli, peppers.
 Do that for about 10 minutes, then add some remaining crushed garlic for about a minute.
 Then add chicken."
 - "Add chicken.
 Wait a few more minutes.
 Add marinade.
 Wait a few more, until marinade is hot."
-- "Add cornstarch into a half cup of water, stir around, Introduce to the wok like &#34;food, this is cornstarch.. cornstarch this is food&#34; then watch your sauce get extra thicc."
+- "Add cornstarch into a half cup of water, stir around, Introduce to the wok like *food, this is cornstarch.. cornstarch this is food* then watch your sauce get extra thicc."
 - "Once it looks done, it&#39;s done.
 Add seeds and flakes if you want."
 - "..Oh shit I forgot the rice again."
 - "Ready to serve and ENJOY!"